St. Anthony's College, Kandy: The third fifty years

-The College Choir, led by Cyril Brown, won a number of trophies.
-The boarding school had over 500 students from all parts of the island, including a plurality from Colombo.

 In 1977, St. Anthony's changed its identity when the school was handed over to the government by the then Bishop of Kandy.
 The hostel was run independently of the school, by the Benedictine Fathers, who also had the income generating sections – the hall, the swimming pool and the tuck shop – under their jurisdiction.
 Prime Minister Ranasinghe Premadasa donated a two-story block of classrooms, which forms one wing of the school and is called the "Premadasa Block".